SURF Faculty Application

 These projects should reflect real-world research questions and subjects that the faculty member wants to make progress on and that support professional mentoring.
 Successful proposals will be concise and understandable to a generalist audience and be clearly supportive of collaboration between faculty and students.

 For information about faculty and student eligibility, visit the Eligibility page.

 Once the slate of faculty projects is established (around February 1), students may apply for fellowships on up to three different projects.
 Placements will be limited to one per student.
 Students will be asked to express their previous research experiences, course preparation, and the reason for their interest in particular projects.
 These applications will be due around March 1.

 In the contest announcement, students will be encouraged to speak directly with the faculty leaders of projects they are interested in before applying.

 Once the deadline for student proposals has passed, faculty will have an opportunity to review and prioritize their top applicants for the deans to consider.
 The deans will then select proposed students to be placed with particular projects.

 Depending on the numbers of proposed faculty projects and student applications, it may not be possible for every proposed project to receive a fellowship placement.
-The deans may also decide to award teams of two or three fellows to particular projects when the proposed research experience and the quality of the students applicants appears to warrant such placements, even if that leaves some projects without placements.
+The deans may also decide to award teams of two fellows to particular projects when the proposed research experience and the quality of the students applicants appears to warrant such placements, even if that leaves some projects without placements.
 Final selections will be announced around April 15.

 Fellows and their faculty mentors are asked to attend an opening reception in June, participate in SURF cohort activities during the summer, and make a poster-style presentation at a closing celebration in the fall.